January 14, 2020

 Despite the measures taken by the Australian government: the creation of a marine Park, the prohibition of mining and commercial hunting, the restriction of tourism, the condition of corals is deteriorating.
 If the situation does not change, UNESCO will include the Great barrier reef in the list of objects at risk of extinction, as early as 2020.

 But there is also information that gives hope for the restoration of the reef.
-An international team of scientists studying the deep layers of coral deposits reported that over the past 30,000 years, the reef has already been 5 times on the verge of complete destruction.But each time the corals managed to adapt to the changed conditions, and as soon as the environment became more favorable, the reef was fully restored and continued to grow further.7.png
+An international team of scientists studying the deep layers of coral deposits reported that over the past 30,000 years, the reef has already been 5 times on the verge of complete destruction.But each time the corals managed to adapt to the changed conditions, and as soon as the environment became more favorable, the reef was fully restored and continued to grow further.

 In addition, the scientists conducted an experiment, the results of which showed that corals are able to adapt to the increase in water temperature, and now this process is 50 times faster than before, when the climate changed less sharply.

 Discolored areas of corals can also restore color over time.
 There are 100 reefs in the Great Barrier Reef system that have not been affected by mass bleaching.
-They can be the reserve for the recovery of the population.000000000000.png
+They can be the reserve for the recovery of the population.

 But this requires the help of a humans.
 We can't influence natural factors in any way, but we can reduce the rate of global warming to allow corals to adapt to new conditions, and reduce the population of the "crown of thorns" that destroys coral polyps.
 Perhaps then our grandchildren and great-grandchildren will also be able to admire the underwater coral gardens and their inhabitants not only in old videos and photos.
 And in the list of disappearing UNESCO world heritage sites will be one less object.